MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Integrations and Device Support

-The practical difference, though, is smaller than the integration count suggests.
+The practical difference is smaller than the integration count suggests.
 Most wearable devices already sync their data to Apple Health (iOS) or Health Connect (Android), and MyNetDiary imports from both.
 A WHOOP or Oura user on MyNetDiary can still pull exercise, sleep, and heart rate data through this indirect path.

 Where Cronometer’s direct integrations offer a meaningful edge is for users who want the most granular device-specific data, such as detailed recovery scores or time-series biometrics, that may not fully pass through Apple Health or Health Connect.
 For basic exercise, sleep, and activity data, the indirect path works well.